The Best Cryptocurrency Exchanges in Canada

 Bitbuy Exchange is a crypto exchange that has many Canadian crypto enthusiasts buzzing.
 If you want to trade on the service that has been called “the best crypto exchange in Canada,” then Bitbuy should be your choice.
 Bitbuy is popular for a platform that can appeal to both newcomers and veterans of trading crypto with their low trading fees.

 Bitbuy offers seven Cryptocurrencies for trade, including all of the most popular cryptocurrencies like Bitcoin and Ethereum.
-Investors can deposit and withdrawal their cryptocurrency of choice through Interac e-Transfer and Bank Wire, which carries an average fee of 1.5% (the exception is for deposits by Bank Wire, which only take a 0.5% fee).
+Investors can deposit and withdrawal their cryptocurrency of choice through Interac e-Transfer and Bank Wire, which carries an average fee of 1.5% (the exception is for deposits by Bank Wire, which only takes a 0.5% fee).
 For trading on the platform, Bitbuy offers two options: Express Trade, so you can trade quickly and easily, or Pro Trade, a Maker/Taker platform that increases the complexity of trading to improve the liquidity of the crypto while also earning traders more on their trades.

 Bitbuy secures 95% of their cryptocurrencies in offline cold storage, with 2FA on every transaction.
 Just in case, Bitbuy is insured by Knox Custody, in the case of any cyber attacks against the exchange.